Top 8 Ways to Make Money Teaching Photography.

 6) Make sales on affiliates.

 Students will be looking to you as the expert and they will likely take your recommendations on whatever you say to purchase (especially if you’re mentoring new and unseasoned photographers).
 So consider setting up you set up a page on your site for affiliates… this could be called resources for photographers and you could recommend lenses, equipment and any other tools a photographer may need when they are learning how to start a photography business including educational resources and website templates.
-(By the way, if you'd like to apply to become an affiliate of Magazine Mama just click here).

 7) Market to your prior students